2025 Monaco Grand Prix

 The 2025 Monaco Grand Prix (officially known as the Formula 1 TAG Heuer Grand Prix de Monaco 2025) was a Formula One motor race held on 25 May 2025, at the Circuit de Monaco in Monaco.
 It was the eighth round of the 2025 Formula One World Championship.
 Lando Norris of McLaren took pole position for the race, which he went on to win, his second of the season, with Charles Leclerc of Ferrari second and Norris's teammate Oscar Piastri third.
 This was the first McLaren race victory at Monaco since 2008.

+Following his first win since the season opener in Melbourne, Norris closed the gap over Piastri to three points, with Max Verstappen a further 22 points behind in third.
+The result also meant that McLaren amassed a total of 319 points in the Constructors' Championship, having scored more points than Mercedes and Red Bull combined across the opening eight rounds.

 Background

 The event was held at the Circuit de Monaco in Monaco for the 82nd time in the circuit's history, across the weekend of 23–25 May.
 The Grand Prix was the eighth round of the 2025 Formula One World Championship and the 71st running of the Monaco Grand Prix as a round of the Formula One World Championship.